CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/quadbin/QUADBIN_TOPARENT.md

 **Description**

-Returns the parent Quadbin of a given Quadbin for a specific resolution.
-A parent Quadbin is the smaller resolution containing Quadbin.
+Returns the parent (ancestor) Quadbin of a given Quadbin for a specific resolution.
+An ancestor of a given Quadbin is a Quadbin of smaller resolution that spatially contains it.

 * `quadbin`: `INT64` Quadbin to get the parent from.
 * `resolution`: `INT64` resolution of the desired parent.